alex65536/day20/README.md

 Finally, run the room:

 ```
-day20-server -o day20.toml
+day20-room -o day20.toml
 ```

-After this, the newly created rooms should appear on the main page in the web UI.
+After doing this, the newly created rooms should appear on the main page in the web UI.

 Now, you are ready to run some matches between engines.